What is tooth pulp?

 When should a tooth be pulled instead of undergoing pulp therapy?

-While extraction of the tooth is an option, Dr. Kherani will always strive to save your child's tooth.
+While extraction of the tooth is an option, Dr. Dikansky will always strive to save your child's tooth.
 Prematurely extracted/missing teeth can cause poor tooth alignment, impaction of surrounding teeth, and abnormal tongue positioning.

 How is pulp therapy performed?

-After x-rays and visual examination are complete, Dr. Kherani will decide whether the tooth needs a pulpotomy or pulpectomy.
+After x-rays and visual examination are complete, Dr. Dikansky will decide whether the tooth needs a pulpotomy or pulpectomy.
 The decision is based on the condition of the pulp root.
 In a pulpotomy, the root is salvageable so only the tip of the root is removed.
 Once removal has taken place, the gap is filled with biocompatible material to prevent infection.
 It's most common that a crown is placed on the tooth after treatment to strengthen the tooth structure and minimize the risk of future pulp damage.

 In cases of severe trauma or tooth decay, the entire pulp is removed, usually in several steps.
 The root canals are then cleaned and the dental area is packed with biocompatible material.
 In the final step, a crown is placed to add strength.